 - How can I access funding?

-- I’m thinking about buying an electric car.
-Where can I find information about charging at home?
+- I'm thinking about buying an alternative fueled vehicle.
+Where can I find more information about available vehicles?

 - How do I find electric vehicle charging stations?

 - What about other alternative fuel stations?